vlexaega/react-challenge-portfolio/README.md

 - No installation required

 ## Usage

-This is my personal portfolio of work completed.
+This is my portfolio built on React to demonstrate work that I have completed.
+GitHub repo:

+https://github.com/vlexaega/react-challenge-portfolioLinks to an external site.

+Deployment link:
+https://main--cozy-peony-2dc787.netlify.app/Links to an external site.

 ## Credits

 - Columbia Coding Bootcamp